WeCAN News May 18

 Contact: jliesl@myfairpoint.net

-• I-91 Bridge near Santa’s Land in Putney
+• Putney: Route 5 I-91 bridge overpass near Santa’s Land

 Contact: indibrattleboro@gmail.com